zapier/zapier-platform-cli/README.md

 # Build and upload complete!
 You should see it in your Zapier editor at https://testing.zapier.com/app/editor now!
 ```

-Now that your app version is properly deployed, log in and visit [https://testing.zapier.com/app/editor](https://testing.zapier.com/app/editor) to create a Zap and check our progress.
+Now that your app version is properly pushed, log in and visit [https://testing.zapier.com/app/editor](https://testing.zapier.com/app/editor) to create a Zap and check our progress.

 You'll see the app listed as an available option for the first step.
 Selecting it, you'll see the "New Recipe" trigger.
 At this point, we've come full circle on the trigger definition from earlier.
 Remember that, as part of the metadata, we defined a `display` property with a label and help text.
 Those properties control the info you see inside the Zapier UI.